 Cost and Length of Program

 The prescribed Ed.D.
 C&I course sequence will allow you to complete the course requirements of the program within 24-30 months.
 The dissertation process varies in length due to the unique nature of dissertations, but students regularly complete the dissertation phase in less than 30 months.
-Costs will also vary by student because we allow transfer credit for up to 4 (12 credit hours) qualified courses.
-Based on completing 45 credit hours and 9 dissertation hours, the estimated cost of the program is *21,405 including standard University fees.
+Costs will also vary by student because we allow transfer credit for up to 3 (9 credit hours) qualified courses.
+Based on completing 45 credit hours and 9 dissertation hours, the estimated cost of the program is *20,500 including standard University fees.
 Because our etuition rate for online courses is the same whether you live in-state or out-of-state, non-Georgia residents can take advantage of this great value!
 In many cases our costs are less than half the rate of similar programs.
 We encourage you to compare our cost with any other institution.
 We think you will be pleasantly surprised to see what a great value VSU is.

 *Estimated cost computed based on Fall 2019 rates.